gojibjib/jibjib-api/deploy/README.md

 ### Deploy

-Plan your deployment
+Plan your deployment:

 ```
 $ terraform plan
 ```

-Then apply it
+Then apply it:

 ```
 $ terraform apply